Robert-Jonjic/PfAI-CA1-Robert-Jonjic/README.md

-Data Analysis and SQL Integration Assessment
+# Data Analysis and SQL Integration Assessment

 This repository contains the code and analysis for a Python-based data exploration and manipulation assessment.
 The assessment consists of five key questions focusing on data analysis, exploratory data analysis (EDA), and SQL integration.
 Each question highlights essential Python libraries, data manipulation techniques, and analytical approaches applicable in data science and artificial intelligence (AI).

-Table of Contents
+Table of Contents:
 Project Overview
 Prerequisites
 Questions Summary